eleniel-mocna/PipeWeb/README.md

 There is a test script available in the sample_scripts folder, which can be used to test if the script launching works.

-## TODO (ALPHA 1.0)
+## More things that should be added

+- Bring back multi-layer file manager
-- Apply predictions for K layers of the FileTree
+- Apply predictions for K layers of the file manager
 - Add auto-refreshes to RUNs